Covariance Matrix

 From GM-RKB

-A covariance matrix is a (symmetric) positive semi-definite matrix of covariances between elements of a random vector (in which the Main Diagonal are variances and the remaining elements are covariances).
+A covariance matrix is a symmetric positive semi-definite matrix of covariances between elements of a random vector (in which the Main Diagonal are variances and the remaining elements are covariances).

 References

-• In probability theory and statistics, a covariance matrix (also known as dispersion matrix or variance covariance matrix) is a matrix whose element in the i, j position is the covariance between the i th and j th elements of a random vector (that is, of a vector of random variables).
+• In probability theory and statistics, a covariance matrix (also known as dispersion matrix or variance–covariance matrix) is a matrix whose element in the i, j position is the covariance between the i th and j th elements of a random vector (that is, of an vector of random variables).
 Each element of the vector is a scalar random variable, either with a finite number of observed empirical values or with a finite or infinite number of potential values specified by a theoretical joint probability distribution of all the random variables.

 Intuitively, the covariance matrix generalizes the notion of variance to multiple dimensions.
 As an example, the variation in a collection of random points in two-dimensional space cannot be characterized fully by a single number, nor would the variances in the x and y directions contain all of the necessary information; a 2×2 matrix would be necessary to fully characterize the two-dimensional variation.